-The purpose of this article is to provide an overview of the statutory provisions, recent case law of note, some unusual dynamics faced in managing these claims, and recent verdict and settlement values.
+An overview of statutory provisions, recent case law of note, some unusual dynamics faced in managing these claims and recent verdict and settlement values.

 Published on February 9, 2021